• Skip to primary navigation

 1. Place peanut butter, pumpkin puree, eggs, and oat flour in a mixing bowl.

-1. Use a mixer to mix it up until it’s well combined.
+2. Use a mixer to mix it up until it’s well combined.
 The dough will be a little sticky.

-1. Bake at 350 degrees for 20 to 25 minutes.
+4. Bake at 350 degrees Fahrenheit for 20 to 25 minutes.

-1. Transfer the baked treats to a wire rack to cool.
+5. Transfer the baked treats to a wire rack to cool.

-a bowl of homemade peanut butter pumpkin dog treats.
+A bowl of homemade peanut butter pumpkin dog treats.

-How to Store Baked Dog Treats
+How to Store the Treats and How Long They Last

-Can you eat dog treats?
+Can people eat these dog treats?

 Popular Homemade Dog Treat Recipes